Barcode reader: Laser scanners

-Laser scanners direct the laser beam back and forth across the barcode.
-As with the pen-type reader, a photo-diode is used to measure the intensity of the light reflected back from the barcode.
-In both pen readers and laser scanners, the light emitted by the reader is rapidly varied in brightness with a data pattern and the photo-diode receive circuitry is designed to detect only signals with the same modulated pattern.
+Laser barcode scanners utilize a semiconductor laser diode to produce a laser beam.
+This beam is directed by a deflection mirror onto a polygon mirror wheel.
+The design may include a focusing device, enabling the scanner to adjust the beam to scan at various distances.

+The scanner deflects the laser beam using a rotating mirror wheel.
+This wheel deflects the beam line by line over the barcode at frequencies between 200 Hz and 1200 Hz in most scanners.
+The deflected beam exits the scanner spread at an opening angle, which is dependent on scanner design.
+The deflection allows it to traverse the barcode in a reading plane, effectively turning it into a "reading beam."
+To accommodate stationary items, laser scanners incorporate oscillating mirrors that provide additional deflection perpendicular to the main scanning line.
+These mirrors function at frequencies that can vary from 0.1 Hz to about 5 Hz, ensuring that barcodes can be read at different orientations.

+Photodetector receives light through the optical system consisting of the mirror wheel and an optical filter.
+The reflected light, rapidly varying in brightness with a data pattern, is then converted into an electrical signal and is subsequently amplified to a usable level for digital processing.

 CCD readers (also known as LED scanners)

 Charge-coupled device (CCD) readers use an array of hundreds of tiny light sensors lined up in a row in the head of the reader.
 Each sensor measures the intensity of the light immediately in front of it.
-Each individual light sensor in the CCD reader is extremely small and because there are hundreds of sensors lined up in a row, a voltage pattern identical to the pattern in a barcode is generated in the reader by sequentially measuring the voltages across each sensor in the row.
-The important difference between a CCD reader and a pen or laser scanner is that the CCD reader is measuring emitted ambient light from the barcode whereas pen or laser scanners are measuring reflected light of a specific frequency originating from the scanner itself.
+Each individual light sensor in the CCD reader is extremely small, and because there are hundreds of sensors lined up in a row, a voltage pattern identical to the pattern in a barcode is generated in the reader by sequentially measuring the voltages across each sensor in the row.
+The important difference between a CCD reader and a pen or laser scanner is that the CCD reader is measuring emitted ambient light from the barcode, whereas pen or laser scanners are measuring reflected light of a specific frequency originating from the scanner itself.
 LED scanners can also be made using CMOS sensors, and are replacing earlier Laser-based readers.